 -

-Under Select environment, select which Split environments that will receive S3 data.
+Under Select environment, select which Split environments that receives S3 data.

 -